psolin/cleanco/README.md

 countries.

 ## How do I install it?
-Download it from this site and unzip the directory.
+Just use 'pip install cleanco' if you have pip installed (as most systems do).
+Or download the zip distribution from this site, unzip it and then:

 * Mac: `cd` into it, and enter `sudo python setup.py install` along with your system password.
 * Windows: Same thing but without `sudo`.